djkaty/Il2CppInspectorPlugins/README.md

 ### Submitting plugins

+There are two ways to submit a plugin:

-To submit a plugin:
+To submit a plugin whose code will reside directly in this repository:

 * Clone the repo
-* Create a folder in the appropriate category (`Examples` or `Loaders`) and place your plugin there
+* Create a folder in the appropriate category (`Examples` or `Loaders`) and place your plugin there with the `.sln` and `.csproj` files in the same folder
 * Remove any local file references from the `.csproj` file
 * Submit a PR with the new or update plugin as commits on `Il2CppInspectorPlugins`

+To submit a plugin with code from a separate repository:

+* Create a repo with your plugin, with the `.sln` and `.csproj` files in the root folder
+* Remove any local file references from the `.csproj` file
+* Submit a PR with the repo link
+* We will add the plugin to this repo as a git submodule

 #### Submission requirements

 If you plugin operates on a specific application, you must attach the related files to the PR so that we can test it, but do not include them in commits.

-Plugin submissions should include source code only.
+Plugin submissions should include source code and documentation only.

 Plugin submissions should not include files from 3rd party commercial applications.
 If your plugin requires a 3rd party DLL or other file to function, create an option which asks the user to supply it.
 Dependencies such as nuget packages and open-source code from github are permitted.